trampgeek/jobe/README.md

   1. Tweaks to allow full utf-8 output to be returned, provided Apache's LANG variable is set to a UTF-8 compatible value.

+### 1.4.1

+  1. Merged in switch to pylint3/python3 completely (thanks Garth Williamson)

 Richard